tipaday/ionictips/tips/03-test-services-from-console.md

 ### Test Services from Console

-This is one trick that is pretty popular among Angular developers.
+This is a pretty popular trick among Angular developers.

 From console screen, you can get an instance of the service you want to test.